iherman/rdfjs-c14n/README.md

 - A Set or an Array of Quad instances, if the input was a Set or an Array, respectively;
 - A Set of Quad instances if the input was an N-Quads document.

-The separate [testing folder](https://github.com/iherman/rdfjs-c14n/tree/main/testing) includes a tiny application that runs the official specification tests, and can be used as an example for the additional packages that are required.
+The separate [testing folder](https://github.com/iherman/rdfjs-c14n/tree/main/testing) includes a tiny application that runs some specification tests, and can be used as an example for the additional packages that are required.

 ## Installation

-The usual `npm` installation can be used:
+For `node.js`, the usual `npm` installation can be used:

 ```
 npm rdfjs-c14n